2022-2023 rate changes

 Public workshops and hearing

-Members of the public can ask questions and provide feedback about the Rate Proposal at the following meetings.
-For the safety of our customers and employees, all meetings will be held virtually.
+Members of the public had the opportunity to provide feedback about the Rate Proposal at the following meetings.
+For the safety of our customers and employees, all meetings were held virtually.

 Thursday, July 8 at 5:30 p.m.